developmentseed/eoapi-cdk/README.md

 _Warning_: If you rebase `main`, you must ensure that the commits referenced by tags point to commits that are within the `main` branch.
 If a commit references a commit that is no longer on the `main` branch, Semantic Release will fail to detect the correct version of the project.
 [More information](https://github.com/semantic-release/semantic-release/issues/1121#issuecomment-517945233).

+## Tests

+Each pull request to `main` is added to a [merge queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue#triggering-merge-group-checks-with-github-actions) so that a "deployment test" workflow can run before the merge actually happens.
+If the deployment fails, the merge is cancelled.
+Here is [the definition of this workflow](https://github.com/developmentseed/eoapi-cdk/blob/main/.github/workflows/deploy.yaml) and the [tests definition](https://github.com/developmentseed/eoapi-cdk/blob/main/tests).